Massachusetts law about internet and online privacy

 Complying with COPPA: Frequently asked questions: A guide for businesses, parents and small entities.
 Federal Trade Commission, July 2020 (Children’s Online Privacy Protection Act).

-Computer law: a guide to cyberlaw and data privacy, Matthew Bender, loose leaf.
+Computer law: A guide to cyberlaw and data privacy, Matthew Bender, loose-leaf. (eBook available with library card)

 Cybersecurity law, West Academic, 2022.

-Global internet law in a nutshell, West Academic, 2021, chapter 7.
+Global internet law in a nutshell, West Academic, 2021.

 Principles of the law, data privacy, ALI, 2020.